Tongan Americans: Utah

-Texas, other U.S. states
+Other states

-Euless, Texas has a sizable Tongan community.
+Euless, Texas, in the Dallas-Fort Worth metropolitan area, has a sizable Tongan community.
 At least ten Tongan churches are present in Euless.
 Trinity High School is also well known in the local area for their tradition of beginning Friday night football games with the culture's traditional war cry, the Kailao.
 As of 2020, Euless is about 2% Pacific Islander, and home to over 500 Tongans, almost 1% of the city.
+Bedford, Texas also has several hundred Tongan residents.

 There are 500 people of Tongan descent living in Portland, Oregon (0.1% of the city's population).
 There are over 1,000 Tongans in the Seattle metropolitan area, mainly in the White Center area, which is at least 2% Tongan.

 Anchorage, Alaska (0.3%); Kona, Hawaii; Lahaina, Hawaii, and Reno, Nevada.
 Hawaii has the largest percentage or second highest, after Utah, of Tongan Americans, with 8,496 people of Tongan descent, making up 0.6% of Hawaiian residents.
 There are 1,000 Tongans in Honolulu, 0.3% of the city.

+The Phoenix, Arizona metropolitan area, especially within the cities of Phoenix proper and Mesa are home to growing Tongan populations, as well as pan-Polynesian stores and churches.
+There are 1,500 Arizonan Tongans according to Zipatlas, in which this number was given during the 2010s.

+American Samoa also is 2% Tongan.